Libensemble/libensemble/docs/data_structures/worker_array.rst

         'blocked' [int]:
             Is the worker's resources blocked by another calculation

-Since workers can be an a variety of states, the worker array ``W`` contains information about each worker's state.
-This can allow allocation functions to determine what work should be performed based on each worker's state.
+The worker array ``W`` contains information about each worker's state.
+This is useful information for allocation functions determining what work should be performed next.

 We take the following convention: